braveheartjun/Modern-Jurist/README.md

    - Learned legal terminology
    - Contextual clause mapping
    - Language-specific drafting conventions
+   - Translation memory from previous documents and edits
+4. Each translated output is saved as a version, enabling comparison, rollback, and iterative refinement
-4. Output is rendered in an editable, side-by-side interface
+5. Output is rendered in an editable, side-by-side interface
-5. User can review, edit, and download the final document
+6. User can review, edit, and download the final document

 All databases, models, and processing remain entirely in the backend.